The Tax Disputes and Litigation Review: Malaysia

-Taxpayers desiring certainty may apply for an Advance Ruling from the IRB on the application of ITA provisions to proposed arrangements to be entered into.57 The DGIR is legally bound by its ruling once a taxpayer has duly relied and acted upon the ruling.58 The High Court has previously held in IBM Malaysia59 that an Advance Ruling by the IRB amounts to a decision amenable to judicial review and can be quashed if tainted with illegality.
-However, this decision has been reversed by the Court of Appeal.
-The taxpayer has since been granted leave to appeal to the Federal Court.
+Taxpayers desiring certainty may apply for an Advance Ruling from the IRB on the application of ITA provisions to proposed arrangements to be entered into.55 The DGIR is legally bound by its ruling once a taxpayer has duly relied and acted upon the ruling.56 However, a taxpayer dissatisfied with an advance ruling by the IRB cannot challenge it by way of judicial review, as the FC held in IBM Malaysia57 that a taxpayer would not have been 'adversely affected' until an assessment is issued.

 Double taxation treaties

-As of 28 November 2018, Malaysia has entered into Double Taxation Agreements (DTAs) with 74 countries.60 These DTAs have legal effect under the ITA.61 The courts have also confirmed that in the event of a conflict between DTA and ITA provisions, it is the former that is to prevail.62
+As of 21 June 2019, Malaysia has entered into double taxation agreements (DTAs) with 74 countries.58 These DTAs have legal effect under the ITA.59 The courts have also confirmed that in the event of a conflict between DTA and ITA provisions, it is the former that is to prevail.60

-In Alam Maritim,63 the FC held that the taxpayer is precluded from relief under the Malaysia–Singapore DTA as the disputed payments fell within Section 4A of the ITA that has created a special class of income under which the taxpayer's income should be taxed in Malaysia.
-However, this decision was recently distinguished by the HC in Orange Rederiet Aps.64 The HC agreed with the taxpayer that the Malaysia–Denmark DTA here had been ratified subsequent to the enactment of Section 4A and must have clearly been intended by Parliament to take precedence.
-The HC has also again confirmed the same in Wira Swire Sdn Bhd.65
+In Alam Maritim,61 the FC held that the taxpayer is precluded from relief under the Malaysia–Singapore DTA as the disputed payments fell within Section 4A of the ITA that created a special class of income under which the taxpayer's income should be taxed in Malaysia.
+However, this decision was distinguished by the HC in Wira Swire Sdn Bhd.62 The HC agreed with the taxpayer that the Malaysia–Denmark DTA here had been ratified subsequent to the enactment of Section 4A and must have clearly been intended by Parliament to take precedence.

 Areas of focus